 Almost every Negro in Princeton lived off the college and accepted the social status that went with it.
 We lived for all intents and purposes on a Southern plantation.
 And with no more dignity than that suggests—all the bowing and scraping to the drunken rich, all the vile names, all the Uncle Tomming to earn enough to lead miserable lives.

 A small number of black workers became well known on campus.
 Peter Scudder, known by the nickname “Peter Polite,” served Princeton students for nearly half a century.
 When not cleaning rooms or shining shoes, he ran a business selling pies and ice cream.
 A former slave, Scudder learned how to read and gained “religious instruction” from his student clients after hours.
 James Titus served as a bootblack and messenger for the university, and signed his name in graduates’ autograph books.
-“Aunt” Clara Voorhees, born into slavery in the 1790s, served in the family of President Ashbel Green.
-After gaining her freedom in 1818, she worked as a chef at the school for over three decades and became famous for her elaborate commencement dinners.
-Her death, at the age of ninety-seven, was momentous enough to warrant an obituary in the New York Times.
+“Aunt” Clara Voorhees, born into slavery in the 1790s, served in a number of local families prior to her emancipation at the age of twenty-five.
+According to one report, she worked for the family of President Ashbel Green, although it is unclear whether she was enslaved at the time.
+After obtaining her freedom, Voorhees labored as a chef at the college for over three decades and became famous for her elaborate commencement dinners.
+Her death, in January 1892, was momentous enough to warrant an obituary in the New York Times.

 New York Times obituary for Clara Voorhees, a former slave and longtime chef at Princeton.